A peace and justice church

 Spirituality is about deepening our connection with God and God's creation.
 We pray for God to transform us on an individual level, opening us up to the sacred all around us, and on a societal level, by building the kingdom of God.
 We try to deepen our spirituality through the ministries of worship, education, fellowship and mission.

-Our Adult Discussion Group will discuss the Preface and Chapter 1 of Laudato Si', a pastoral letter by Pope Francis on caring for creation. ...
+Our Adult Discussion Group will discuss Chapter 6 of Laudato Si', a pastoral letter by Pope Francis on caring for creation.
+Books are in the...